hermanwhyd/masher-man/README.md

-<h2>MASHER-MAN</h2>
+<h2>MASHER-MAN a SPA APIGATE (WsO2) Manager</h2>

 # Introduction

-MasherMan is a WsO2 client for easy managing multi account of publisher and store.
-You can manage API such as Publising, Editing, Make a copy and replublish to other publish account.
+MasherMan is a APIGATE (WsO2) client for easy managing multi account of publisher and store.
+With Single Page Application You can manage API such as Publising, Editing, Make a copy and replublish to other environment.
-Also, you can manage Application, add and update, subscribe and unsubscriber API, approve subscription (using publisher account).
+Also, you can manage Application such as add or update application, subscribe and unsubscriber API, approve subscription (using publisher account).
+And the last of course you can test Your published API via API Console which also available on this SPA.

 # Live Demo